The scale of the challenge

 What you can do

-Step 1 - Green your own home or business
+Step 1 - Green your own home or business, or support community tree planting

 - Maximise the amount of vegetation where possible: from adding a window box, to removing paving, installing a green roof or adding sustainable drainage on your land.